TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-backup.md

 - For each member with persistent data, the backup includes disk store files for all stores containing persistent table data.
 - Configuration files from the member startup.
-- A restore script (restore.sh), written for the member's operating system, that copies the files back to their original locations.
+- A restore script (restore.sh) copies the files back to their original locations.

 !!!
 Note:
 	- SnappyData does not support backing up disk stores on systems with live transactions, or when concurrent DML statements are being executed. </br>If a backup of live transaction or concurrent DML operations, is performed, there is a possibility of partial commits or partial changes of DML operations appearing in the backups.